Inside the Russian Space Program

 - Smithsonian Journeys to Milford Sound, South Island, New Zealand

-Get as close to outer space as possible while still keeping your feet on the ground during our exciting tour of the Russian Space Program.
-Enjoy unparalleled access to briefing sessions and VIP viewing areas in Moscow and at Kazakhstan’s Baikonur Cosmodrome as preparations are made for a Soyuz launch.
+Get as close to outer space as possible while keeping your feet on the ground on this fascinating exploration of the Russian Space Program.
+Observe the heart-stirring launch of a manned Soyuz spacecraft from VIP viewing at the launch site.

-Journey outside Moscow to Star City, the formerly secret training facility for Soviet cosmonauts, where today's space travelers from all over the world prepare for flights.
-Meet with a Russian cosmonaut, and examine the Mir Space Station Simulator, the Hydrolab for zero-G training, and the largest centrifuge in the world.
-Then, fly to Kazakhstan’s arid steppe to visit the Russian space launch facility, Baikonur Cosmodrome, to witness the manned launch of a Soyuz spacecraft.
-Mingle with cosmodrome workers, officials, and cosmonauts at the prelaunch activities, which include the rollout of the Soyuz from the assembly hangar to the launch pad, the raising of the rocket ceremony, and the walk along the Alley of Cosmonauts.
-Enjoy VIP viewing as the Soyuz spacecraft breaks free of Earth’s atmosphere on its way to the International Space Station.
-Limited to 22 participants. *Exact dates subject to change depending on flight schedule.
+Next, fly to the Russian space launch facility, Baikonur Cosmodrome, on the arid steppe of Kazakhstan.
+Mingle with cosmodrome workers, officials, and former and current cosmonauts at the pre-launch activities, including the rollout of the Soyuz from the assembly hangar to the launch pad, the raising of the rocket ceremony, and the walk along the Alley of Cosmonauts.
+Be on the spot to see the Soyuz spacecraft break free of the earth’s atmosphere on its way to the International Space Station.

-Depart the U.S. for Moscow.
+Fly to Moscow, losing from eight (East Coast) to 11 hours (West Coast).
 Arriving in Moscow, meet fellow travelers at a welcome dinner.
-(D)

 Day 3 – Moscow